-A summary of the stock options granted to directors, officers and a consultant and the assumptions for the calculation of the fair value of those stock options using the Black-Scholes option pricing model is presented below:
+On September 20, 2023, the Company granted 5,200,000 stock options to directors, officers and consultants.
+Each stock option entitled the holder to purchase one common share for \$0.59 until September 20, 2028.
+A summary of the stock options granted and the assumptions for the calculation of the fair value of those stock options using the Black-Scholes option pricing model is presented below: